denoptim-project/AutoCompChem/README.md

 ## AutoCompChem
-AutoCompChem (or ACC) is a colelction of tools used to automatize computational chemistry tasks.
+AutoCompChem (or ACC) is a collection of tools used to automatize computational chemistry tasks.

 ## Installation
 1) Make sure you have [Maven](https://maven.apache.org/), which is used to build AutoCompChem.
 The following command should return the version of Maven